Nourahussein/Plant-seedling-classification/README.md

 ## Code
 A template notebook is provided as FINAL_seedling.ipynb
 ## Data
-you can the plant seedling data set [here](https://www.kaggle.com/c/plant-seedlings-classification/data)
+you can find the plant seedling data set [here](https://www.kaggle.com/c/plant-seedlings-classification/data)